-From humble beginnings as a van filled with resources in 1969, the Native North American Traveling College (NNATC) was a group of eager Akwesasne youth lead by Dr. Ernest Kaientaronkwen Benedict and Micheal Kanentakeron Mitchell.
-In those days they were known as The North American Indian Traveling College and would travel between Native communities educating people on what it meant to be Indigenous.
-In 1974 the NNATC was established as a non-profit organisation.
-Little did they know how this idea would blossom into an important and integral part of all modern Iroquoian society.
+From humble beginnings, we started out as only a van filled with resources in 1969.
+The Native North American Travelling College (NNATC) was a group of young and eager Akwesasronon, lead by Dr. Ernest Kaientaronkwen Benedict and Micheal Kanentakeron Mitchell.
+In those days they were known as The North American Indian Travelling College and would travel between Native communities, educating people on what it meant to be Indigenous.
+In 1974, NNATC was established as a non-profit organization.
+Little did they know, this idea would blossom into an important and integral part of all modern Iroquoian society.

 Today the NNATC is located on 3 acres of waterfront property in Akwesasne, connecting it to the St. Lawrence river, the back bone of this Mohawk community.
-Visitors are welcome to enjoy our facilities that include a museum, art gallery and gift shop.
-We continue to promote and preserve Mohawk language, culture and history, not only for our own sake, but to foster a greater appreciation and understanding in outside communities.
+Visitors are welcome to enjoy our facilities that include a museum, an art gallery, and a gift shop.
+We continue to promote and preserve Mohawk language, culture, and history... not only for our own sake, but to foster a greater appreciation and understanding in outside communities.